icecampus/campus/README.md

 Hello All!
 This is Campus repository.
+This repository is used to learn programming in C++.